Mediterranean Lemon Chicken Pasta Salad

-Mediterranean Lemon Chicken Pasta Salad – This chicken pasta salad is loaded with flavor, ready in minutes, and showcases Mediterranean-inspired ingredients!
+Basil Lemon Pasta Salad with Chicken — This chicken pasta salad is loaded with flavor, ready in minutes, and showcases Mediterranean-inspired ingredients!
 It’s perfect for summer potlucks and barbecues (no mayo!) and feeds a crowd.
 Or make it as an EASY family dinner with planned leftovers!

 There’s Mediterranean-inspired flavor and texture galore in every bite of this fresh and easy pasta salad!

 Tender lemon pepper chicken, al dente pasta, chickpeas, crunchy cucumbers and red bell peppers, healthy fresh spinach, the peppery bite of basil, all perfumed with oregano, lemon pepper, lemon juice, garlic, and red onions.

 The recipe makes a very big batch making it ideal for parties, picnics, potlucks, or barbecues.
 It’s also a good dish to make for a hassle-free weeknight dinner knowing you’ll have planned leftovers.

 However, you can halve the recipe to make a more modest amount.